awslabs/rds-snapshot-tool/README.md

 ## Getting Started

+### Building From Source and Deploying

+You will need to build from source and deploy to your own bucket in your own account.
+To build, you need to be on a unix-like system (e.g., macOS or some flavour of Linux) and you need to have `make` and `zip`.

+1. Create an S3 bucket to hold the Lambda function zip files.
+The bucket must be in the same region where the Lambda functions will run.
+And the Lambda functions must run in the same region as the RDS instances.

+1. Clone the repository

+1. Edit the `Makefile` file and set `S3DEST` to be the bucket name where you want the functions to go.
+Set the `AWSARGS`, `AWSCMD` and `ZIPCMD` variables as well.

+1. Type `make` at the command line.
+It will call `zip` to make the zip files, and then it will call `aws s3 cp` to copy the zip files to the bucket you named.

+1. Be sure to use the correct bucket name in the `CodeBucket` parameter when launching the stack in both accounts.

 To deploy on your accounts, you will need to use the Cloudformation templates provided.
 * Deploy `snapshot_tool_rds_source.json` in the source account (the account that runs the RDS instances)
 * Deploy `snapshot_tool_rds_dest.json` in the destination account (the account where you'd like to keep your snapshots)